angkonn/CSE-284_Object-Oriented-Programming/README.md

-# Object-Oriented-Programming-CSE-284-
-This repository contains code, projects, and assignments from my Object Oriented Programming (CSE-284) course.
-It covers the core concepts of OOP, implemented using C++ (or any relevant programming language), with a focus on practical applications and problem-solving.
+Object Oriented Programming (CSE-284) 💻
+Welcome to the repository for CSE-284: Object Oriented Programming.
+This course covers the foundational principles of OOP, providing hands-on experience through coding assignments and projects.

+📘 Course Overview:
+The course focuses on key OOP principles:

+Classes & Objects
+Inheritance
+Polymorphism
+Encapsulation
+Abstraction
+🔍 What's Inside:
+Code Implementations: Demonstrating the application of OOP concepts in C++ (or another language).
+Assignments & Projects: Practical exercises to reinforce OOP skills.